A portrait of Robespierre by Adélaïde Labille-Guiard

 Gérard Fabre in his exhibition catalogue, Joseph Boze, portraitiste de l'Ancien Régime à la Restauration (2004) and, following him, Neil Jeffares, point to this pastel from the Musée Lambinet.
 It is a strange and slightly disappointing picture; it is certainly pale and yellow and, even allowing for Boze's tendency towards elongated faces, a surprisingly angular Robespierre.

-This idea is strengthened by a portrait of Robespierre "after Boze" which turned up at auction in 2008 and which clearly bears a strong resemblance to the mysterious drawing.
+A portrait of Robespierre "after Boze" which turned up at auction in 2008 clearly bears a strong resemblance to the painting.

 It was one of a set of "standing deputies", others of which - the Mirabeau and Marat - are certainly based on Boze originals.
 It is known that Boze himself disliked painting feet and his few full-length portraits were painted in collaboration with others.
 There are other examples of the standing Mirabeau - one in the Musée Granet in Aix-en-Provence, and a copy at Versailles.